coreflighttech/Uploader/README.md

 Uploader (Xloader) is a firmware installer tool.

-Core Flight Tech. modules can talk with the Uploader.
+Core Flight Tech. modules can talk with the Xloader.

 How to do?
 First Steps: